Villar, Nunez homer as Orioles beat Rockies 9-6.

 Things started badly for the left-hander.
 Baltimore scored twice in the first and led 3-1 after Nunez’s solo homer in the third.
 After Arenado’s three-run shot in the bottom of the third gave Colorado a 4-3 lead, Villar answered with a three-run homer of his own on a full count to put the Orioles ahead 7-4 in the fourth.

+“He’s just not making a critical pitch at critical times,” Rockies manager Bud Black said of Freeland “The backbreaker, the crusher, was the three-run homer.
+The 3-2 pitch was a breaking ball, Villar stayed back enough, got it airborne and hit it out.”

 Arenado continued his hot stretch in May.
-He didn’t hit his first home run this season until April 14, in Colorado’s 12th game, but he has hit eight this month, including two Friday night.
-He has 14 to lead the Rockies.
+He didn’t hit his first home run this season until April 14, in Colorado’s 12th game, but he has hit eight this month, including two Friday night, to give him a team-high 14.

+“I feel real good.
+I’m slowing the game down and slowing my body down,” said Arenado, who raised his average to .333.
+“I’m putting together quality at-bats.
+I am trying to think too much into it.”

 TRAINER’S ROOM

-Rockies: Charlie Blackmon was out of the lineup for the second straight game with a calf strain but manager Bud Black said the outfielder is making progress.
+Rockies: Charlie Blackmon was out of the lineup for the second straight game with a calf strain but Black said the outfielder is making progress.
 “He went through some activity in the training room and weight room and our trainers are encouraged,” Black said.
 “No timetable but we’re all encouraged that Charlie’s feeling better and his activity level stepped up (Saturday).”

 UP NEXT